Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/README.md

 ## Why you should know this

-The key to developing high-performance iOS apps is to know how your components consume memory and how to optimize memory use.
+The key to developing **high-performance** iOS apps is to know how your components consume memory and how to optimize memory use.

 Poor optimization can result in code issues, including **memory leaks** and potentially **fatal errors**.

-***Important Note:*** *iOS keeps track of how much memory each app uses on a given device, and it is set up to kill apps that consume too much.*
+***Important:*** *iOS keeps track of how much memory each app uses on a given device, and it is set up to kill apps that consume too much.*

 <!-- > -->